anchor/fleet-magento-docs/docs/tutorial/auto-scaling.md

 $ fleet env autoscaling desired prod 6
 ```

-## Health Checks
+## Recycling

-Within each environment you have the option to turn 'ON' healthchecks which will turn instance recycling - in the event that any frontend node fails the healthcheck it will be recycled.
+Within each environment you have the option to turn 'ON' health checks which will turn instance recycling - in the event that any frontend node fails the healthcheck it will be recycled.

 ```bash
 $ fleet env prod heathcheck ON